-For those of you who also plan to make de-cluttering or downsizing a goal in 2014 I thought it would be helpful to share tips and strategies that have helped us.
+For those of you who also plan to make de-cluttering or downsizing a goal in 2021, I thought it would be helpful to share tips and strategies that have helped me make the transition.

 1. De-cluttering is a process.
 Unless you are the rare bird who can say, “just pull the dumpster up to the back door” and then start heaving stuff into the trash, de-cluttering takes time…lot’s of time.
 What works best for me is to set the timer on my iphone for a designated amount of time (usually 45 minutes to one hour) and work only for that specific amount of time.